digimonkeys/Front-end-Developer-Interview-Questions/README.md

   - What’s the difference between an Element and a Component in React?
   - When would you use a Class Component over a Functional Component?
   - What are refs in React and why are they important?
-  - What are keys in React and why are they important?
+* What are keys in React and why are they important?
+    When we render repetitive elements eg. a list with .map each <li> element must have its own unique key in the DOM tree.
+So we give such an element property <li key = {key}>.

 #### JS Questions: